Security push at Boston Marathon bomb anniversary, but risks remain

 "The public may not necessarily be reassured about their safety when they see police officers with machine guns and military uniforms and dogs," Nolan said.

 The race, on April 21 this year, is held on the state holiday of Patriots' Day, when schools as well as some businesses are closed, and tens of thousands of spectators typically clog the finish line area.
-It was there that ethnic Chechen brothers Dzhokhar and Tamerlan Tsarnaev placed the bombs they carried in black backpacks last year, prosecutors say.
+It was there that ethnic Chechen brothers Dzhokhar and Tamerlan Tsarnaev placed the bombs they carried in black backpacks last year.

-Tamerlan Tsarnaev died after a gun battle with police days after the attack and Dzhokhar Tsarnaev is awaiting trial on charges that carry the threat of execution, if he is convicted.

 Knapsacks and large bags will be banned at the finish line and police are warning fans to expect checkpoints and inspections as they approach the course.